imick666/imick666/readme.md

 I'm originaly professional musician, bassist to be more precise.
 I started music when I was 8 or 9 years old with guitar.
 Some years later, I discovered bass, it was a revelation.
-After my professional baccalaureate, I decided to live off my passion.
+After my highschrool graduation, I decided to live from my passion.
 But I had never learned music.
-I just knew which sqaure I had to press... but I did it!
+I just knew which square I had to press... but I did it!
 In my bedroom, alone with my computer, I learned music theory, and in less than a year, I learned to read, write, transcribe, etc, and I made my dream come true!
 </p>

-**_"Ok guys but we're on github not some musicians forum"_**
+**_"Ok guys but we're on github not on some musicians forum"_**

 <p align="justify">
 I have always had 3 passions: music, motorcycles and computers.